Greta Risley: Biography

 Risley was born in Wilmington, North Carolina, the second child of father, Stephen Wallace Beery, and mother, Virginia Constance Risley Beery.
 The family moved to Houston, Texas, before 1870.
 Her father died in 1872; and two years later her mother married Robert Avery.
-The Averys lived in Nyack, New York, and moved to Brooklyn, New York, in 1882.
+The Averys lived in Nyack, New York, and moved to Brooklyn in 1882.
 Greta received her formal music education at the National Conservatory of Music in New York and was a student of Victor Capoul.
 She adopted her mother's maiden name on the stage.
 From the beginning of her career, she sang in both grand and comic opera.
 Her debut was with Gustav Heinrich's New American Opera Company in June 1891 as Marguerite in Faust and then as Jemmy in William Tell, Venus in Tannhäuser, and Inez in Il trovatore at the Grand Opera House in Philadelphia, Pennsylvania.

 In October 1891 she joined the Minnie Hauk Opera Company for one season, singing the part of Lola in Cavalleria rusticana and later sang with the Emma Juch Opera Company.
 Risley made her Metropolitan Opera debut as Mercédès in Carmen on March 4, 1892; she returned to the Metropolitan Opera as Frasquita in Carmen on January 25 and February 3, 1894.
 Between 1892 and 1894, she again sang with the Heinrich's English/Italian Grand Opera Company and the New American Opera Company, including singing the part of Siebel in Faust, Venus in Tannhäuser, and Inez in Il trovatore.
 With the Bostonians, she sang Alan-a-Dale in Robin Hood and met her future husband, Louis Casavant, who was also in the Robin Hood cast.

 In 1895, she sang with the National Grand Opera under the direction of Gustave Hinrich at the Grand Opera House in Philadelphia.
 In December and in January 1896, she sang in The Sparrow, a comic opera by Otto Eick.
 As an indication of her facility in languages, during the week February 17, 1896, she sang in three operas presented by the National Grand Opera in Pittsburgh, Pennsylvania: on Wednesday, singing the part of Jemmy in William Tell (in French); Thursday, Lisa in La Sonnambula (in Italian); and Friday, Siebel in Faust (in French).

 On March 19, 1896, Risley married Louis F. Casavant in Washington, D.C., and that same month both of them joined the Frank Daniels Comic Opera Company, appearing in The Wizard of the Nile.
 Risley sang the part of Simoona, and her husband that of Cheops.
 They toured with this company for the rest of 1896 and 1897.